Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 Griffin is a fast guy—quick enough to run the 40 in about 4.45 seconds, observers thought.
 On Sunday, he lined up for the 40 and ran a 4.38, the fastest by a linebacker in 15 years.

-Griffin got to be the star of the combine the same way he got to be a standout player at Central Florida—by being a metronome, by never giving up, by proving that the left hand he had amputated at age 4 because of a congenital disease would not hold him back.
+Griffin became the star of the combine the same way he became a standout player at Central Florida—by being a metronome, by never giving up, by proving that the left hand he had amputated at age 4 because of a congenital disease would not hold him back.
 And it didn’t.
-A marginal combine prospect who got a late invitation to be one of the 336 prospects here, Griffin may have vaulted out of the sixth or seventh round to be a third- or fourth-round pick now.
+A marginal combine prospect who got a late invitation to be one of the 336 participants here, Griffin may have vaulted out of the sixth or seventh round to be a third- or fourth-round pick now.

 The guy’s going to be an inspiration to whatever team picks him, first of all.
-He could be able to be able to rush the passer as a sub-package player; as Pro Football Focus noted Sunday, he was the second-best edge-rush player among the draft-eligible players in 2018, with seven sacks, seven quarterback hits and 37 hurries in 236 pass-rush snaps.
+He could be able to rush the passer as a sub-package player; as Pro Football Focus noted Sunday, he was the second-best edge-rusher among the draft-eligible players in 2018, with seven sacks, seven quarterback hits and 37 hurries in 236 pass-rush snaps.
 He’ll captain the special teams for three or four years.
 What’s not to like?

 • BREER: Kirk Cousins Speculation, Shaquem Griffin Admiration and More From the NFL Combine

 As Sean Payton pointed out, you see a few players each year play with an injured wrist or hand wrapped so they can make it through a game.
 Griffin’s been playing this way since he first played football.
-He’s used to it.
+He’s accustomed to it.
 He played at a high level at a good football school.
 He had three interceptions, five fumble recoveries and 16 passes defensed at UCF.
 He’s figure out how to play with his disability.
 And he’s fast as a greyhound.

 At the combine, Griffin described how he got fitted with the prosthesis early in his college career.
 Just listen.